NgoBenny/social-network/README.md

 # social-network
-A simple social network using data structures
+A simple social network using data structures such as graphs, arraylists, and hashed dictionaries